-Note that most existing approaches directly integrate backbone structural information into amino acid features.
-These methods firstly compute three backbone torsion angles $\omega^{1}$, $\omega^{2}$, and $\omega^{3}$~\cite{ingraham2019generative, jing2021equivariant, ganea2022independent, li2022directed} for each amino acid as shown in Fig.~\ref{fig:backbone_level}\subref{fig:backbone_efficiency}.
-Specifically, for the $i$-th amino acid, $\omega_i^{1}$, $\omega_i^{2}$, and $\omega_i^{3}$ are the bond rotation angles for the bonds connecting $N_i$ and $C_{\alpha_i}$, $C_{\alpha_i}$ and $C_i$, and $C_i$ and $N_{i+1}$, respectively.
-Then they compute $\sin$ and $\cos$ values for the three torsion angles as part of the node features of amino acid $i$.
+\textbf{Advantages of using Euler angles.} Most existing approaches directly integrate backbone information into amino acid features.
+Specifically, they compute three backbone dihedral angles $\omega^{1}_i$, $\omega^{2}_i$, and $\omega^{3}_i$~\citep{ingraham2019generative, jing2021equivariant, li2022directed} for each amino acid $i$ based on $N_i$, $C_{\alpha_i}$, $C_i$, and $N_{i+1}$ atoms as shown in Fig.~\ref{fig:backbone_level}\subref{fig:backbone_efficiency}.
+Then the $\sin$ and $\cos$ values for the three angles are part of the node features of amino acid $i$.
 For any two amino acids $i$ and $j$, if we safely assume $j > i$, the relative rotation of these two backbone triangles is determined by all the amino acids between $i$ and $j$ along the protein chain.
 Thus, the relative rotation is determined by all the $(j-i+1)\times 3$ bond rotation angles $\{\omega_k^{1},\omega_k^{2},\omega_k^{3}\}_{k=i,\dots,j}$, as shown in Fig.~\ref{fig:backbone_level}\subref{fig:backbone_efficiency}.
-However, our proposed backbone level method can determine the relative rotation for any two amino acids $i$ and $j$ by computing only three Euler angles $\tau^{1}_{ji}, \tau^{2}_{ji}$, and $\tau^{3}_{ji}$, regardless of the sequential distance $j-i$ along the protein chain.
-Hence, our method can largely improve the efficiency for representation learning at this level.
+However, our proposed backbone level method can determine the relative rotation for any two amino acids $i$ and $j$ by only three Euler angles $\tau^{1}_{ji}, \tau^{2}_{ji}$, and $\tau^{3}_{ji}$, regardless of the sequential distance $j-i$ along the protein chain.
+Hence, our method can significantly improve the efficiency of representation learning at this level.